What are Control Charts in Excel?

 The final type of control chart is this.
-For this, we need one more additional data i.e. what is the opening value of data point.
+For this, we need one more additional data, i.e., what is the opening value of the data point.

 Copy the above table to worksheet; this time, insert Volume-Open-High-Low-Close chart.

 So, now we will have below the designed chart below.

 You can do all the settings, formatting, and many other things as per your wish.

 This has been a guide to Control Charts in Excel.
-Here we discuss the top 4 types of control charts in excel along with how they are created with practical examples and downloadable excel template.
+Here we discuss the top 4 types of control charts in excel along with how they are created with practical examples and a downloadable excel template.
 You can learn more about excel functions from the following articles –